mpanunto/PanunTools/docs/README_UpdatePerimeterIR.md

 - IR Scattered Heat

-Additionally, for the updated 'Fire Edge' feature to actually be correct, the 'Contained Line' ***MUST*** match the fire perimeter's edge.
+Additionally, for the updated 'Fire Edge' feature to be correct, the 'Contained Line' ***MUST*** match the fire perimeter's edge.
 If the newly generated 'Fire Edge' feature appears to be overlapping any 'Contained Line', this is a good indication that the incident's 'Contained Line' does not match the fire perimeter's edge at these locations, and needs to be cleaned up.

 If all edits are complete after running this tool, I would recommend users proceed by running the [GISS Workflow Assistant](/docs/README_GISSWorkflowAssistant.md) tool prior to syncing, which will calculate all Point/Line/Polygon geometry for you.
 Otherwise, feature geometries will need to be calculated manually before syncing.